PS Ryde: HMS Ryde 1939 – 1945

 In 1939, at the outbreak of the Second World War, PS Ryde and PS Sandown were both requisitioned by the Royal Navy.
 She was renamed HMS Ryde, and initially both were used as Minesweepers in the Thames Estuary and Dover Straits.
 She was converted to an anti-aircraft vessel in 1942.
-In May 1944 she traveled to Portsmouth, from where she sailed to the Normandy coast to take part in Operation Neptune on D-Day, where she protected the Mulberry Harbours at Omaha beach.
+In May 1944 she traveled to Portsmouth, from where she sailed to the Normandy coast to take part in Operation Neptune on D-Day, where she protected the Mulberry Harbours at Omaha Beach.
 At one stage during the landings, she was hit in her engine room by a shell, but it did not explode.
 In spite of being instructed to beach the ship, if she ran out of coal, Ryde's commander, Lt.
 Commander Beamer, was able to return her safely to Portsmouth.
 After D-Day, HMS Ryde was anchored off Bembridge to help to protect Portsmouth Harbour from V-1 flying bombs.

 PS Ryde 1945 – 1970

 Reverting to her pre-war name upon her return to Southern Railway on 7 July 1945, PS Ryde worked on her former route and undertook a variety of chartered trips as well, such as being chartered by Gilbey's Gin to serve as a 'Floating Gin Palace' in London in 1968.
-However, the nationalised British Railways started to commission more modern motor vessels after the war at the expense of the paddle steamers, starting with two diesel vessels in 1945 to replace PS Southsea and PS Portsdown.
-In July 1966, PS Sandown was retired and scrapped, and, in September 1969, it was decided to retire PS Ryde as well.
+However, Southern Railway started to commission more modern motor vessels after the war at the expense of the paddle steamers, starting with two diesel vessels in 1945 to replace PS Southsea and PS Portsdown.
+In July 1966, PS Sandown was retired and scrapped, and, in September 1969, by then a reserve ship used for Summer services mainly, it was decided to retire PS Ryde as well.
 At the time of her retirement, she had ferried passengers across the Solent for thirty-two years and was the last sea-going coal-fired paddle steamer in the world.